 If you have an equipment failure, raise your hand to get the judges attention and then step off the line.
 You will have time to make up any missed arrows due to equipment failure.
 Have extra arrows in your quiver.
 A defective arrow -is- an equipment failure, but it is much wiser to just have spares on-hand.

 Please stay behind the waiting line until it is your time to shoot, keeping noise to a minimum during the shooting times.
 A dropped arrow can be left on the ground, or you can pick it up if you can do so safely.
 It is considered a shot arrow if it fully crosses the three meter line.
 If the person next to you is in full draw, please do not step off the line until they have shot their arrow or let down.
 Take special care not to bump your neighbor with your bow, arrows, or self.

 There will be a 10 minute break after the 10th end.
 If you want food from the kitchen at that time, please order it early so it is ready at break.
-Restrooms are located to the left of the kitchen.
+Restrooms are located <restroom location>.

 Awards will be presented to the top three places in each category.
-Out-of-state competitors are eligible for awards.
-Plaques will be presented to the top male and female compound and recurve shooters, and top barebow shooter regardless of age category.
+Out-of-state competitors are eligible for awards. <describe any additional awards>.
 Similar awards will be presented to tomorrow’s 25M participants as well as Combined Round shooters.

 Today’s 18M is a sanctioned “Star FITA” event.
 Tomorrow’s 25M is also a sanctioned “Star FITA”.
 The two events are also sanctioned as a Combined Round.
 As such, scores shot at these events are eligible for national and world records, and eligible for earning World Archery Target Award pins.